 The entire project team then had the opportunity to review the responses, in order to narrow the list down to three ESCOs.
 We were looking for an ESCO who had a solid track record on similar projects for a specified number of years, had various financing options to offer, was not linked to any single manufacturer of any of the products we would use, had a good guarantee package, and had consistently good references.
-(Ironically, some of the references provided to us presentations together led to the selection of the ESCO who would help us reach our goal.
+(Ironically, some of the references provided to us were quite negative, and in one instance, consistently so.)
+Equally important to us was that we had to be convinced the selected ESCO fully understood our goal: to construct a chiller plant by saving energy dollars.